Dún Laoghaire railway station: Transport services

-There is also a busy taxi rank near the station on Marine Road, and a large car park adjacent to the station in the harbour area.
+There is also a taxi rank near the station on Marine Road, and a car park adjacent to the station in the harbour area.

 The station is where the Killiney-Dún Laoghaire footpath "The Metals" (Ná Ráillí) ends.

-The station is next to the former Dún Laoghaire Ferryport, for Stena Line services to Holyhead.
+It is also next to the former Dún Laoghaire Ferryport, for Stena Line services to Holyhead.
 This service ceased in September 2014.